 We can grow an amazing diversity of lilies in the Midwest, with a different group on display each part of the growing season.
-In May, the elegant martagon lilies, one of the most shade adapted, proudly show off their small turkscap flowers above handsome whorled foliage on 3- to 4-feet stems.
-The selection ‘Claude Shride’ is a well regarded martgon.
+In May, the elegant martagon lilies, among the most shade adapted, proudly show off their small Turk's-cap flowers above handsome whorled foliage on 3- to 4-foot stems.
+The selection ‘Claude Shride’ is a well regarded martagon.

 If you have poorly drained soils, or find your garden overrun by voracious rabbits, then lilies may not be for you.
 Otherwise, plant some lily bulbs this autumn and then enjoy the show next year.

 The regional Wisconsin-Illinois Lily Society hosts an annual show, two bulb sales, and a winter lecture series at the Chicago Botanic Garden.
 The international North American Lily Society produces several excellent publications, and hosts an annual show as well as a seed exchange.